 - If some home directory access is absolutely required, using XDG directory access only.

-The full list the available filesystem options can be found in the Sandbox Permissions.
+The full list of available filesystem options can be found in the Sandbox Permissions Reference.
 Other filesystem access guidelines include:

 --persist=pathoption can be used to map paths from the user’s home directory into the sandbox filesystem.
 This makes it possible to avoid configuring access to the entire home directory, and can be useful for applications that hardcode file paths in